What to do in Helsinki?

 Suomenlinna is our main attraction, the first UNESCO heritage site in Finland.
 The fortress has been used in tensions between Russia and Sweden.
 There's a brewery restaurant in Suomenlinna but you can also buy your picnic foods on the island.
 Reserve 2-6 hours depending on your dining and museum choices.

 The most authentic Finnish sauna locates in the countless numbers of private summer cottages around the country so pick one of those if possible.
-But the urban social saunas in Helsinki are also among the best in the world - at least if you find the spirit.
+But the urban social saunas in Helsinki are also among the best in the world - at least if you find the spirit (pun intended).
 My personal favourite is Kotiharju but Arla, Kulttuurisauna and Löyly are good ones too.
 If you are brave enough, you can also visit Sompasauna or Yrjönkatu swimming hall.
-You can drink own beer on the street after and inbetween the sauna experience.
+You can bring own beer to some of those saunas, at least Kotiharju and Arla.

-In Finland only the special store owned by the goverment, called Alko, can sell alcohol bottles to take with you (over 4.7 %-vol, CRAZY UPDATE (2018): the limit is 5.5 %-vol now!).
+In Finland a special store owned by the goverment, called Alko, can only sell alcohol bottles to take with you (over 4.7 %-vol, CRAZY UPDATE (2018): the limit is 5.5 %-vol now!).
 But interestingly Alko actually has a really good variaty of different bottles imported around the world.
-So you probably want to visit the flagship store of Alko and maybe buy bottles of three popular Finnish beverages: Salmiakki Koskenkorva (liqueur), Lonkero (mixed drink) and Sahti (beer).
+You probably want to visit the flagship store of Alko and maybe buy bottles of three popular Finnish beverages: Salmiakki Koskenkorva (liqueur), Lonkero (mixed drink) and Sahti (beer).

 You can also try sahti, lonkero and salmari drinks in the St. Urho's Pub, next to the Parliament house.
-This is also your chance to taste an authentic Finnish style pizza.
-Select the 5th pizza named as Paradise (often named as Hawaii too) because it contains the most popular pizza ingredients in Finland.
-I think, we the Finns believe that Hawaii is the paradise, something totally different than Finland...
-There's also a jazz bar nearby, Storyville, if you prefer background music more than good beer.
+This is also your chance to taste an authentic Finnish style pizza, Paradise (often named as Hawaii too).
+Wondering if they prefer reindeer pizza in Hawaii island.

 Finland is known as a country of thousands of lakes.
-But unfortunately you can't really experience it unless you have a helicopter or travel to Koli.
-But luckily, the coastline of Helsinki, eventhough it's hilariously a coastline of a sea, gives you a feeling of quite same.
+Unfortunately you can't really experience it unless you have a helicopter or travel to Koli.
+But luckily, the coastline of Helsinki, eventhough it's hilariously a coastline of a sea, gives you a feeling of quite the same.
 So rent a bike and bicycle around the Seurasaarenselkä.
-Stop by at the Café Regatta, Sibelius Monument, residents of prime minister (Kesäranta) and president (Mäntyniemi), Seurasaari (outdoors walking park) and Tamminiemi museum where you can see how our own big leader lived in the 1970s.
-Reserve 2-6 hours depending on your stops.
+Stop by at the Café Regatta, Sibelius Monument, residents of prime minister (Kesäranta) and president (Mäntyniemi), Seurasaari (outdoors walking park) and Tamminiemi museum where you can see how our big leader lived in the 1970s.
+Reserve 2-6 hours depending on your choices.
+If you are out of time, Seurasaari is the place to go.
+Try Kekkosen hyppy, the seven steps jump in the north part of the island.

 In case you want to taste the traditional Finnish cuisine, you should reserve a table in Savotta, Lappi, Saaga or in a bit cheaper ones like Konstan Möljä or Salve.
 Or maybe you prefer a gastropub?
 Try Bryggeri, Il Birrificio, Viisi Penniä or Bruuveri.